yasirkula/UnityNativeGallery/Plugins/NativeGallery/README.txt

 NativeGallery.Permission NativeGallery.GetImagesFromGallery( MediaPickMultipleCallback callback, string title = "", string mime = "image/*" );
 NativeGallery.Permission NativeGallery.GetVideosFromGallery( MediaPickMultipleCallback callback, string title = "", string mime = "video/*" );

+// Picking audio files is supported on Android only NativeGallery.Permission NativeGallery.GetAudioFromGallery( MediaPickCallback callback, string title = "", string mime = "audio/*" );
+NativeGallery.Permission NativeGallery.GetAudiosFromGallery( MediaPickMultipleCallback callback, string title = "", string mime = "audio/*" );

+// Allows you to pick images/videos/audios at the same time
+// mediaTypes: bitwise OR'ed media types to pick from (e.g. to pick an image or video, use 'MediaType.Image | MediaType.Video')
+NativeGallery.Permission NativeGallery.GetMixedMediaFromGallery( MediaPickCallback callback, MediaType mediaTypes, string title = "" );
+NativeGallery.Permission NativeGallery.GetMixedMediasFromGallery( MediaPickMultipleCallback callback, MediaType mediaTypes, string title = "" );

 // Returns true if selecting multiple images/videos from Gallery/Photos is possible on this device (only available on Android 18 and later; iOS not supported) bool NativeGallery.CanSelectMultipleFilesFromGallery();

+// Returns true if GetMixedMediaFromGallery/GetMixedMediasFromGallery functions are supported (available on Android 19 and later and all iOS versions) bool NativeGallery.CanSelectMultipleMediaTypesFromGallery();

 // Returns true if the user is currently picking media from Gallery/Photos.
-In that case, another GetImageFromGallery or GetVideoFromGallery request will simply be ignored bool NativeGallery.IsMediaPickerBusy();
+In that case, another GetImageFromGallery, GetVideoFromGallery or GetAudioFromGallery request will simply be ignored bool NativeGallery.IsMediaPickerBusy();